osahris/rps-portal/roles/minimum_viable_product/README.md

 5. The variables from **/vars/main.yaml** will be used for templating on the step **d** in the list above.
 These ones will override the values from **/defaults/main.yaml**.

-6. The folder **./roles/traefik** contains the ansible role for a docker container with Treafik (ansible-role-traefik : https://gitlab.com/idcohorts/rps/ansible-role-traefik).
+6. The folder **./roles/traefik** contains the Ansible role for a Docker container with Treafik (https://gitlab.com/idcohorts/rps/research-project-suite/-/tree/dev/roles/traefik).

 4. To execute this Ansible playbook run in the shell:
     ```shell